librato/taxonomy/Part2/traditional/free_open/monoliths/data/prometheus.md

 the various Prometheus Agents (called exporters).

-Exporters collect and expose metrics for various entities (System metrics, DB's, etc..), or ingest and re-export metrics from other daemons like Statsd.
+Exporters collect and expose metrics for various entities (System metrics, DB's, etc..), or ingest and re-export metrics from other daemons like StatsD.
 All of this data is made available via HTTP, and the Prometheus server is then configured to scrape these ports every so often.